shaiknavedahmed/customer-shopping-behavior-analysis/README.md

 SQL queries were used to answer key business questions such as:

-* Total revenue generated
+- Total revenue generated
-* Revenue by product category
+- Revenue by product category
-* Average spending by gender
+- Average spending by gender
-* Seasonal sales trends
+- Seasonal sales trends
-* Most frequently used payment methods
+- Most frequently used payment methods

+SQL queries are available in:
+sql/business_queries.sql

 ---